 By Dr. Maille Lyons

-Since there is no appeal process, no coach’s challenge, and no instant replay for review, the judges’ decisions stand (and will not be explained no matter how much you beg…).
+Since there is no appeal process, no coach’s challenge, and no instant replay for review, the science fair judges’ decisions stand (and will not be explained no matter how much you beg…).
 SO KNOWING THAT, your project must be well executed and well communicated so that the “bad calls” are minimized.

 Student tips for judging: